-- Member in Discernment Application found in Appendix B - A paper about your Spiritual Journey and the story of their call.
-See Appendix C for an outline - Three letters of reference (including the letter from the candidate's local church, referenced above) - Documentation of their formal education (transcripts, evaluations) - Plans for theological education, if any - Background Check (arranged by the Association office)
+- Member in Discernment Application (found in Appendix B) - A paper about their Spiritual Journey and the story of their call (outline available in Appendix C) - Three letters of reference (in addition to the letter from the candidate's local church, referenced above) - Documentation of their formal education (transcripts, evaluations) - Plans for theological education, if any - Background Check (arranged by the Association office)

 Once the Living Water Association registrar receives these materials, an interview with the Discernment Working Group will be scheduled.
-The candidate's pastor and/or a member of Discernment Support Team will attend this interview to present the candidate.
+The candidate's pastor and/or a member of Discernment Support Team will attend this interview to present and support the candidate.

-STEP 2.3: Interview
+STEP 2.3: Interview with the Discernment Working Group

 At the meeting, the pastor and/or a member of Discernment Support Team will be given the opportunity to present and share information about the person's history and involvement with the local church.
-The Discernment Working Group will interview the candidate as to their sense of call, their spiritual journey, understanding of authorized ministry in the United Church of Christ, and academic and vocational intentions.
+The Discernment Working Group will interview the candidate as to their sense of call, their spiritual journey, understanding of Authorized Ministry in the United Church of Christ, and academic and vocational intentions.